Skip to contents

 • Choose na_action = "omit" for modeling datasets that require complete cases; use keep for exploratory review.

-• Review warnings for zero denominators or capped values; these often indicate data entry or assay issues.
+• Review warnings for zero denominators; these often indicate data entry or assay issues.

 Validation notes